 The Dimensions

-Next, the geospatial data frame contains the data’s dimensions, or the type of geospatial data we’re working with.
-In the Wyoming example, it looks like this: Dimension: XY, meaning the data is two-dimensional, as in the case of all the geospatial data used in this chapter.
+Next, the geospatial data frame contains the data’s dimensions, or the type of geospatial data you’re working with.
+In the Wyoming example, it looks like Dimension: XY, meaning the data is two-dimensional, as in the case of all the geospatial data used in this chapter.
 There are two other dimensions (Z and M) that you’ll see much more rarely.
 I’ll leave them for you to investigate further.

 The Bounding Box

-The penultimate element in the metadata is the bounding box.
-A bounding box represents the smallest area in which we can fit all of our geospatial data.
-For our wyoming object, it looks like this:
+The penultimate element in the metadata is the bounding box, which represents the smallest area in which you can fit all of your geospatial data.
+For the wyoming object, it looks like this:

 Bounding box: xmin: -111.0569 ymin: 40.99475 xmax: -104.0522 ymax: 45.0059

-The ymin value of 40.99475 and ymax value of 45.0059 represent the lowest and highest latitude, respectively, that the state’s polygon can fit into.
-The x values do the same for the longitude.
-Bounding boxes are calculated automatically, and you don’t typically have to worry about altering them.
+The ymin value of 40.99475 and ymax value of 45.0059 represent the lowest and highest latitudes, respectively, that the state’s polygon can fit into.
+The x-values do the same for the longitude.
+Bounding boxes are calculated automatically, and typically you don’t have to worry about altering them.

 The Coordinate Reference System

-The last piece of metadata specifies the coordinate reference system used to project our data when we plot it.
-The problem with representing any geospatial data is that we’re displaying information about the three-dimensional Earth on a two-dimensional map.
-Doing so requires us to choose a coordinate reference system that determines what type of correspondence, or projection, to use when making our map.
+The last piece of metadata specifies the coordinate reference system used to project the data when it’s plotted.
+The challenge with representing any geospatial data is that you’re displaying information about the three-dimensional Earth on a two-dimensional map.
+Doing so requires choosing a coordinate reference system that determines what type of correspondence, or projection, to use when making the map.

 The data for the Wyoming counties map includes the line Geodetic CRS: WGS 84, indicating the use of a coordinate reference system known as WGS84.
-To see a different projection, check out the same map using what’s known as the Albers equal-area conic convenience projection.
+To see a different projection, check out the same map using the Albers equal-area conic convenience projection.
 While Wyoming looked perfectly horizontal in Figure 4-6, the version in Figure 4-7 appears to be tilted.

 [F04007.pdf]